Dudley Hill: Commercial history

-The 600 seat Picture Palace cinema on Tong Street was designed for Walter Goodall (1868–1933) by architects Howorth & Howorth of Cleckheaton and opened in 1912 – the cinema closed in 1967 and became a Bingo club then a carpet and bedroom furniture salesroom.
+The 600 seat Picture Palace cinema on Tong Street was designed for Walter Goodall (1868–1933) by architects Howorth & Howorth of Cleckheaton and opened in 1912 – the cinema closed in 1967 and became a Bingo club, and then a carpet and bedroom furniture salesroom.

 In 2016 it was designated a Grade II listed building by Historic England.
-The UK headquarters of Hallmark Cards.is in Dudley Hill having moved from Bingley.
+It is the only listed building in Dudley Hill.
+The UK headquarters of Hallmark Cards is in Dudley Hill, having moved there from Bingley.